DexDrive

-DexDrive is a line of home video game console memory card readers released in 1998, allowing data transfer to a PC.
+DexDrive is a discontinued line of home video game console memory card readers released in 1998, allowing saved game data transfer to a personal computer.
 It was made by now-defunct InterAct for use with PlayStation and Nintendo 64 memory cards.
+The company hosted a curated website to facilitate online sharing of saved game data.

 Overview

-The DexDrive provides PC owners with a console game data storage solution that is more economical than buying many memory cards, and it allowed online sharing.
-The capacity is only 128 KB, far less than even a floppy disk.
-Cost and capacity were much more favorable on a PC due to the efficiency of hard disk drives.
-For the cost of two memory cards, DexDrive owners had the opportunity to store effectively limitless amounts of game data by transferring files as needed between the memory cards and the PC.
+The DexDrive is a personal computer peripheral to exchange saved game data from the memory cards of video game consoles.
+The two DexDrive models are for either PlayStation or Nintendo 64 memory cards, and each model retailed in 1998 for US$39.95.
+That was about the cost of two memory cards, each with capacity far less than a floppy disk, so a PC's hard drive is much more cost effective for mass storage.
 As PC files, game data can be shared over the Internet or be used with console emulators.

-DexDrive connects to the PC via serial port and the DexPlorer Windows driver application.
+The DexDrive connects to the PC via serial port and the DexPlorer driver application for Windows.
 Interact developed a way to use the Game Shark to share save data for Nintendo 64 games that use cartridge-based storage instead of memory cards.
 A USB version was reportedly in development.